First South American Congress of Private International Law: Treaty on Letters Patent

 In its first article, the Treaty on Letters Patent of 1889 describes a substantive rule on intangible property, by which grants holders of a patent issued in any of the State parties the right of enjoying patent rights (which are those defined in article 5) in all State parties provided that its owner registers the patent in any of the other State parties within one year.

 Choice of law rule of article 2 establishes the length of protection in accordance with the law of the State where the patent will be exercised.
 In the case the patent will be exercised in several countries, the length will be the corresponding one in each country.
-Finally, the term of privilege in a second country could be limited to the one of the country where it was issued.
+Finally, the term of privilege in a second country could be limited to one of the countries where it was issued.

 Conflicts arising from priority of invention shall be resolved taking into account the dates of request of the patents in question in each of the related countries, in accordance with the substantive rule of article 3.

 Its article 4 defines what is understood as invention or discovery: a new method, a mechanic or handheld device used to manufacture industrial products, to discover a new industrial product and the application of improved means in order to achieve results superior to those already known.
 It also describes what are not subject to obtain the right of patent.

 Article 6 choice of law rule establishes that the civil and criminal liability for damage caused to the inventor rights is regulated under the law of the country where the damage was caused (lex loci delicti commissi).